Photographer Creates Giant Wave Sculptures from Deadwood in Hamburg Forest

 #4

-Gläscher explains, “So I went into a forest near Hamburg, and from November 2020 to March 2021, I built all these waves myself—nine in total.
+Gläscher shared, “So I went into a forest near Hamburg, and from November 2020 to March 2021, I built all these waves myself—nine in total.
 I only used what we call deadwood; I didn’t cut down a single tree.
-The largest one, Wave No. 8, stood nearly 4 meters high and 9 meters wide.
-After photographing each installation, I dismantled it to reuse the material for the next one.”
+The biggest one, Wave No. 8, was almost 4 meters high and 9 meters wide.
+After photographing each installation, I took it apart and reused the wood for the next one.”

 #5